sieger1010/h2a/README.md

 # H-2A Labor Data
-### Normalized, and Combined Employment Data for H-2A Workers in the United States
+### Standardized, Combined, and Lightly Cleaned Employment Data for H-2A Workers in the United States
 <br>

 ## Visualizations